ATDevOutreach/USSDCodeChallenge/README.md

 ## Simple Unchanging Rules
 The code challenge is and will always be judged using the following criteria
   - A Correct fork, branch and pull request
-  - Using the GitHub Pull Request Time Stamp, the first developer whose code runs successfully on the sandbox/simulator wins
+  - Using the GitHub Pull Request Time Stamp and correct code quality & structure, the first developer whose code runs successfully on the sandbox/simulator wins
   - Other developers who submit successfully MAY also get rewarded with secondary items
-  - Code quality and structure will also be considered
+  - Code quality and structure will be evaluated
   - The order for pull requests will be followed, first come first win basis!

 ## Terms and Conditions